NLPRL/NMT-Based-Word-Transduction/README.md

 ***

-The project deals with following sub-parts:

 ## Generating char2vec from pre-trained Hindi fastText embeddings

-The pre-trained Hindi word vectors can be downloaded from [here](https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md).
+The pre-trained Hindi character vectors can be downloaded from [here](https://github.com/Saurav0074/nmt-based-word-transduction/tree/master/dataset_char2vec).
+This repo contains two such methods for generating these character embeddings:

-Running the file `generate_char2vec.py` generates the character vectors for **71 Devanagari characters** from the pre-trained word vectors.
+1. Running the file [`generate_char2vec.py`](https://github.com/Saurav0074/nmt-based-word-transduction/blob/master/preprocess/generate_char2vec.py) generates the character vectors for **71 Devanagari characters** from the pre-trained word vectors.
 The outputs can be found in `char2vec.txt`.
+2. Running the file [`char_rnn.py`](https://github.com/Saurav0074/nmt-based-word-transduction/blob/master/character-model/char_rnn.py) trains a language model over the `hindi-wikipedia-articles-55000` (i.e., generating the 30th character given the sequence of 29 consecutive characters).
+The embedding weights are then retained to extract the character-level embeddings.

 ## Models Used